kristian-lange-tw/JATOS_docs/pages/Example-Studies.md

 ### Batch Chat

-Let members of a group study talk to each other: Here is a chat example.
+Let members of a batch talk to each other: Here is a chat example.
 It uses the batch session.

 ![Screenshot Group Chat](images/example-studies/Screenshot_chat.png){:width="300"}